Assistant Professor of Sociology

 - The development of work-based identities

-- The effects of technological innovation
+- The effects of new information technologies

 - The group-specific valuation of different consumer goods